 It requires a database to store the monitoring matrix.
 Let’s start setting up MySQL by creating a database, user & password.
 If it’s fresh MySQL installation, then it’s recommended to go through securing procedure by executing

-- Follow the instruction on screen.
+- Follow the instruction on the screen.
 Actually, you can have Y for all.

 - Restart MySQL service